Skip to main content

 Accommodations: Dunloe Castle Hotel & Resort, Killarney

-Day 5: Muckross House and Gardens and Killarney National Park
+Day 5: Muckross House and Gardens, Killarney National Park

 Today, we'll spend the full day exploring the Killarney National Park, with its magnificent scenery, bathed in translucent light and in shimmering mists.
 We'll start the day with a visit to the Victorian Muckross House and Gardens set against an iridescent, mysterious backdrop, then we'll explore the three Killarney Lakes by boat and on foot, stop for tea at Dinnis Cottage, and take in the imposing sight of Ross Castle.
 When we tire of the sights, we'll retreat to our hotel to enjoy the spa or the complimentary horse riding, take a stroll in the gardens, relax on the terrace overlooking the mountains or in the lively pub before a leisurely dinner at the hotel's intimate restaurant.